 Tuition and fees

-The following is an example tuition estimate for a student in the Dietetic Internship Program using the rate of $750 per credit from the 2018-2019 Academic Year Fee Book.
-Credits listed are the minimum required; MSDI students will take on more credits, and DI students may elect to take additional credits.
-For information on these costs, please see the GPHN Student Handbook for a more comprehensive breakdown of additional costs.
+The following is an example tuition estimate for a student in the Dietetic Internship Program using the rate of $750 per credit from the 2019-2020 Academic Year Fee Book.
+Credits listed are the minimum required; MSDI and DI students may take on more credits.
+For more information on costs, please see the GPHN Student Handbook for a more comprehensive breakdown of additional costs.
 Number of credits required for the program and rates for tuition and fees may change each year.

 *Estimate only.
 Actual amounts will vary and do not include one credit of IPE.
 This estimate does not include costs for major medical and dental insurance, housing, transportation, books, living expenses, or costs incurred as a part of supervised practice rotations.